HaoranZhengRaul/haoranzhengraul.github.io/README.md

 Motivated [**AI/ML researcher**](https://scholar.google.com/citations?user=t8z21IQAAAAJ&hl=en) with a focus on Explainable AI.
-Current Research Assistant at [Epley Lab](https://www.nicholasepley.com/).
+Current Research Assistant at the [Epley Lab](https://www.nicholasepley.com/).
 Graduated with **M.S. in Data Science** from **The University of Chicago** with a 4.0 GPA.
 Earned bachelor’s degrees in **Economics, Finance, and History** as a triple major at The Ohio State University.
 Experienced in teaching roles across STEM fields, including Statistics.
 Recipient of the [Pace Setters Awards](https://fisher.osu.edu/about/awards/pace-setters).

 ---